bird-house/birdhouse-docs/docs/source/dev_guide.rst

        result = 42
        logger.info('found the answer of life') except Exception as e:
        msg = 'This failed but is obligatoy for the output.
-The process stopps now, because: %s ' % e logger.error(msg)
+The process stops now, because: %s ' % e logger.error(msg)
        raise Exception(msg)